-The aggregate market value of voting and non-voting common equity held by non-affiliates of the Registrant on June 30, 2013, based on the closing price of \$55.42 for shares of the Registrant's Class A common stock as reported by the New York Stock Exchange on June 28, 2013 was approximately \$522.6 million.
-For purposes of determining whether a stockholder was an affiliate of the Registrant at June 30, 2013, the Registrant assumed that a stockholder was an affiliate of the Registrant at June 30, 2013 if such stockholder (i) beneficially owned 10% or more of the Registrant's capital stock (on an as-converted basis), as determined based on public filings, and/or (ii) was an executive officer or director, or was affiliated with an executive officer or director of the Registrant, at June 30, 2013.
+The aggregate market value of common equity held by non-affiliates of the Registrant on June 30, 2014, based on the closing price of \$71.33 for shares of the Registrant's Class A common stock as reported by the New York Stock Exchange on June 30, 2014 was approximately \$3.0 billion.
+For purposes of determining whether a stockholder was an affiliate of the Registrant at June 30, 2014, the Registrant assumed that a stockholder was an affiliate of the Registrant at June 30, 2014 if such stockholder (i) beneficially owned 10% or more of the Registrant's capital stock (on an as-converted basis), as determined based on public filings, and/or (ii) was an executive officer or director, or was affiliated with an executive officer or director of the Registrant, at June 30, 2014.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.